-Monitoring and data collection:
+⇒ Monitoring and data collection:

-The Coordination Unit of the JP, under the general supervision of UNICEF as lead agency and the RCO, is in charge of the monitoring of activities and data collection.
-The Coordination Unit's role is also to facilitate the articulation and communication between the different agencies and the monitoring of activities based on the terms and indicators established in the ProDoc.
-For that purpose, it arranges meetings on a regular basis and whenever necessary with the technical team of the agencies, maintains an open communication between all the parties, requests information and data on the programmatic and financial implementation for the consolidation and systematization of progress, coordinates the preparation of quarterly, mid-term and annual reports based on the requirements of the Secretariat, and supervises the final evaluation process.
+The Coordination Unit of the JP, under the general supervision of UNICEF as lead agency and the RCO, was in charge of monitoring the activities and data collection.
+The Coordination Unit's role has been also to facilitate the articulation and communication between the different agencies and the monitoring of activities based on the terms and indicators established in the ProDoc.
+For that purpose, it arranged meetings on a regular basis and whenever necessary with the technical team of the agencies, maintained an open communication between all the parties, requested information and data on the programmatic and financial implementation for the consolidation and systematization of progress, coordinated the preparation of quarterly, mid-term and annual reports based on the requirements of the Secretariat, and supervised the final evaluation process.
 This scheme made it possible to organize and monitor work processes, supervise the development of activities, the achievement of planned objectives, channel consultations and communications with counterparts and with the Joint SDG Fund, as well as provide alternatives to different inconveniences that could have arisen during the implementation.